Larrystamford/Python-OpenCV-Automated-Car/README.md

 For the full code, click [here](Codes/ insert code name here)

 ## Final thoughts
 This was a simple "old school" self-driving car project that can be further improved by adding object detection.
 For example, object detection could identify other cars on the road so as to avoid it.
-Self-driving technology has changed a lot.
-Deep Learning is one of it's leadin

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+Self-driving technology has changed a lot since Artificial-Intelligence came into the picture.
+Instead of relying on simple rules or machine-learning algorithms to train cars to drive, people are taking inspiration from cognitive science to give machines a kind of common sense and the ability to quickly deal with new situations.
+The future of autonomous technologies is certainly one to keep an eye on.

 ## Authors